Pomax/are-we-flying/docs/index.md

 ### Tracking our landing

-Now that we have an approach, let's get those added to our waypoint list, but marked as special "landing" points so we can both visualize them differently from other waypoints in the browser, and perform checks based on whether we reached the landing portion of our flight plan.
+Now that we have an approach points, let's get those added to our waypoint list, but marked as special "landing" points so we can both visualize them differently from other waypoints in the browser, as well as perform checks based on whether we reached the landing portion of our flight plan.
 First up, the `auto-landing.js` change:

 ```javascript
 ...